Paint My Love (song)

 "Paint My Love" is a song by Danish soft rock band Michael Learns to Rock.
-The ballad was released as the first single from their fourth album, Nothing to Lose, in Asia in 1996 and in Europe the following year.
+The ballad was released as the first single from their first greatest hits album of the same name and fourth album, Nothing to Lose, in Asia in 1996 and in Europe the following year.
 The song is an indirect English adaptation of the 1996 Dansk Melodi Grand Prix winner "Kun med dig", which was composed by lead singer Jascha Richter and performed by Dorte Andersen and Martin Loft.
 In additional to reaching number 27 in Switzerland, "Paint My Love" topped the charts of several Asian countries.